 In a place where “Learning = Infinite Possibilities”, staff and parents work as partners to nurture faith filled curious children to become creative contributors and innovative problem solvers for a changing world.

 Underpinned by Catholic faith, our Long Day Care Early Learning Centre commences a 15 year learning journey for 3 year olds where we value play because it is through play that children learn.
 These students spend time transitioning to kindergarten, so at the age of 5, children take one small step next door to the School of Foundations.
 In the School of Foundations, teachers ensure the foundations of reading, writing and mathematics are a part of their learning each and every day, while we ensure that we build problem solving and social skills through the continuation of inquiry through play.

-We also ensure students stop and reflect on their development of capabilities required for a changing world; they being their ability to:
+We also prioritise the opportunity for students to development their capabilities required for a changing world; they being their ability to: